innosuisse-smaragd/dmia-qa/README.md

 The application is based on the sentence-transformers library.
 It creates embeddings for all predefined questions.
 It then calculates the cosine distance between the embedded user question and all predefined questions.

-A highest-vote approach is followed, enabling the specification of multiple models to be used.
-The system is designed that each model might output a different variation of a question, however referring to the same answer.
+Among the top 5 similar questions variations, either the most common answer or a unique answer to the most similar question is looked up and returned.

-Currently, an answer is provided only if the distance is smaller than 0.7 and the user input is at least four words long.
+Currently, an answer is provided only if the distance (cosine similarity) is smaller than 0.7 and the user input is at least four words long.

 ## Installation